luca-s/mpi-master-slave/README.rst

 Usually you get the best performance when creating "n" processes, where "n" is the number of cores of your machine.
-Though. if your Master process doesn't do much computation and it is mostly idle, then make "n = cores + 1" to avoid having an idle core on your CPU.
+Though, if your Master process doesn't do much computation and it is mostly idle (as in our example), then make "n = cores + 1" to avoid having an idle core on your CPU.

 To elaborate more on that, let's see what the master ("MyApp") in the previous example does.
-It periodically checks the work_queue ("work_queue.done()"), starts slaves ("work_queue.do_work()"), gathers the results ("work_queue.get_completed_work()") and finally sleeps for 0.3 second ("time.sleep(0.3)", which tells the Operating System that the master doesn't want to run for the next 0.3 second.
-Thus, for the next 0.3 sec, the OS has only the slaves to run, which can be assigned each of them to one of the cores.
-After the 0.3 sec are elapsed, the OS has again slaves+1 (the master) processes to run.
+It periodically checks the work_queue ("work_queue.done()"), starts slaves ("work_queue.do_work()"), gathers the results ("work_queue.get_completed_work()") and finally sleeps for 0.03 second ("time.sleep(0.03)", which tells the Operating System that the master doesn't want to run for the next 0.03 second.
+Thus, for the next 0.03 sec, the OS has only the slaves to run, which can be assigned each to one of the cores.
+After the 0.03 sec are elapsed, the OS has again slaves+1 (the master) processes to run.
 The master will be assigned a time slot to run, in which it does its period duties (work_queue and stuff) and then it goes to sleep again.

-Since the master processing takes only few milliseconds to be accomplished and then the master goes to sleep again for other 0.3 sec, the result is that the master is running for only few milliseconds every 0.3 seconds.
+Since the master processing takes only a small amount of time to be accomplished and then the master goes to sleep again for other 0.03 sec, the result is that the master is running for a little every 0.03 seconds.
 That is the master is sleeping most of the time.
 Hence, for most of the time, there are only the slaves running, one for each of the core.That's the reason why in this scenario it is more convenient to run the process with "n = cores + 1".

 The master cpu usage is negligible  if the time spent "awake" is much much smaller than the sleep time.
-The ration between the awake time and the sleep time is the actual master cpu usage.
+The ratio between the awake time and the sleep time is the actual master cpu usage.
 E.g. if the master spent 0.2 sec to perform its job and 0.3 sec for sleeping, the master usage would be 0.2/0.3 = 66% core usage!
 In this case it would still be possible to increse the sleep time to make the master awake time negligible again.

 What are the risks of choosing a master sleep time too big?
-If a slave finish its job it doesn't do anything until the master awakes and gives the slave a new task.
-So the ideal sleep time should be much greater than the master awake time but also much smaller than the average slave execution time.
+When a slave completes its job it doesn't do anything until the master awakes and gives the slave a new task.
+This time spents waiting for the master is a resource waste and we want to minimize it.

+Bottom line, the ideal master sleep time should be much greater than the master awake time but also much smaller than the average slave execution time.
+Whatever your choice is, make sure to berify the performance of your application using a profiler, discussed later.

-Anyway, please remember that there is nothing wrong with a Master that is computationally expensive, simply avoid calling "time.sleep(...)" so that the master makes use of all the computing power and then call mpiexec with "n=number of cores" and one core will be used constantly by the Master.
+To make my life easier, I design my applications so that the master doesn't do anything more than what shown in the example code.
+This has several advantages:
+- I am sure that the master is idle most of the time and I don't have to verify this at every change in the code (so I run the code with n+1 processes)
+- The sleep time is way smaller than the average slave execution time, so I am sure I am not wasting slaves resources
+- My application scales up to thousands of slaves because the master is never a bottleneck, since it is always ready to handle slaves, it doesn't have anything else to do.

 Debugging